 The methods (C), developed by Robertson & Eastwood (ref.
 2) have been found to be the most appropriate for these purposes.

 Water Binding Capacity (Filtration method)

 SWEOAT® Brans have shown good results in replacing fat and binding water.
 Some of the fat-rich components of the sausage recipe were replaced by SWEOAT® Bran BG16 and BG22.
 Sensory, physical and chemical tests were applied.
 The following table gives the compositional data of a well-accepted product.

 Composition of sausages without (Reference) and with SWEOAT Bran BG16

 Composition of sausages without (Reference) and with SWEOAT Bran BG22.

 Replace fat in buns and cakes, prolonging shelf life

-In 2002, the Swedish SIK together with Swedish Oat Fiber developed a project with the aim to develop a liquid margarine, containing oat beta glucans - that could bear the health claims, but also a margarine that could prolong the shelf life of baking products and thus increase profitability for the bakeries.
+In 2002, the Swedish SIK together with Swedish Oat Fiber performed a project with the aim to develop a liquid margarine, containing oat beta glucans - that could bear the health claims, but also a margarine that could prolong the shelf life of baking products and thus increase the profitability for the bakeries.

 It turned out to be difficult to add the required amount of beta glucans to reach the levels of official health claims, mainly because of the viscosity.